GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 joint->setFlag(HingeJointFlag::Limit, true);
 ~~~~~~~~~~~~~

-### Drive {#joints_b_e_b}
+### Drive
-Drive is a special object of type @ref bs::HingeJoint::Drive "HingeJoint::Drive" that can be assigned to a hinge joint, to make the joint move without external forces.
+Drive is a special object of type @bs::HingeJoint::Drive that can be assigned to a hinge joint, to make the joint move without external forces.
 For example if you wanted to make a propeller, you could set up a drive on the hinge joint so it keeps on spinning.

-Drive can be assigned through @ref bs::CHingeJoint::setDrive "CHingeJoint::setDrive()", and must be explicitly enabled by calling **CHingeJoint::setFlag()** with @ref bs::HingeJointFlag::Drive "HingeJointFlag::Drive".
+Drive can be assigned through @bs::CHingeJoint::setDrive, and must be explicitly enabled by calling **CHingeJoint::setFlag()** with @bs::HingeJointFlag::Drive.

 **HingeJointDrive** object has a few properties:
- - @ref bs::HingeJointDrive::speed "HingeJointDrive::speed" - Speed at which the drive will try to spin at
+ - @bs::HingeJointDrive::speed - Speed at which the drive will try to spin at
- - @ref bs::HingeJointDrive::forceLimit "HingeJointDrive::forceLimit" - Optional maximum force the drive is allowed to apply
+ - @bs::HingeJointDrive::forceLimit - Optional maximum force the drive is allowed to apply
- - @ref bs::HingeJointDrive::freeSpin "HingeJointDrive::freeSpin" - If the joint ends up moving faster than the drive (due to an external force), the drive will try to break in order to bring it down to drive's speed.
+ - @bs::HingeJointDrive::freeSpin - If the joint ends up moving faster than the drive (due to an external force), the drive will try to break in order to bring it down to drive's speed.
 If you don't want that to happen enable free spin.
- - @ref bs::HingeJointDrive::gearRatio "HingeJointDrive::gearRatio" - Scales the velocity of the target body by this value.
+ - @bs::HingeJointDrive::gearRatio - Scales the velocity of the target body by this value.

-### Current value {#joints_b_e_c}
+### Current value
-You can find out the current angle of the hinge by calling @ref bs::CHingeJoint::getAngle "CHingeJoint::getAngle()", and the current angular speed of the joint by calling @ref bs::CHingeJoint::getSpeed "CHingeJoint::getSpeed()".
+You can find out the current angle of the hinge by calling @bs::CHingeJoint::getAngle, and the current angular speed of the joint by calling @bs::CHingeJoint::getSpeed.

-## D6 joint {#joints_b_f}
+## D6 joint
 D6 is the most complex, and the most customizable type of joint.
 It can be used to create all joint types we have talked about so far, and to configure new custom joint types.

-It is represented using the @ref bs::D6Joint "D6Joint" component.
+It is represented using the @bs::D6Joint component.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject jointSO = SceneObject::create("Joint");
 HD6Joint joint = jointSO->addComponent<CD6Joint>();
 ~~~~~~~~~~~~~

-### Degrees of freedom {#joints_b_f_a}
+### Degrees of freedom
-The joint has six degrees of freedom as represented by the @ref bs::D6JointAxis "D6JointAxis" enum:
+The joint has six degrees of freedom as represented by the @bs::D6JointAxis enum:
  - X - Movement on the X axis
  - Y - Movement on the Y axis
  - Z - Movement on the Z axis